-Turn Knob A to move to another bin.
+Turn the knob assigned to <DIAL> to move to another bin.
 Favorite frequencies will be restored after a power cycle.
 Once all of the bins have been locked the list will not accept new frequencies.

 Press Esc to return to the dashboard's Home page.